 The things you say to yourself can empower you to live more fully and beautifully, or they can wilt your spirit.
 You are the closest person to you, so what you say to yourself really matters.
 This is how our spirit feels when we say unkind things to ourselves.
 Here are two things you can… Continue reading What are You Saying to Yourself Today?

-In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child or a friend you love.
-In this post, I will discuss how you can cultivate self-love by making a self-love pledge.
-Think of a friend who… Continue reading Becoming Your Own Best Friend
+This post explores how you can become your own best friends and gives you some practical suggestions for doing this.
+It is the third post in a series.
+In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child… Continue reading Becoming Your Own Best Friend

 I recently had an adventure in the airport, and it all started because of a book.
 One day I was reading, and I read the phrase, “Be willing to receive good things.”
 Two things happened.
 First, I got very uncomfortable because historically, I have not been good at receiving things from people—gifts, compliments, help, you… Continue reading Be Willing: The Day a Total Stranger Gave me Earrings in the Airport